biojppm/rapidyaml/README.md

 ([data from here](https://lemire.me/blog/2018/05/03/how-fast-can-you-parse-json/)).
 Even parsing full YAML is at ~150MB/s, which is still in that performance ballpark, albeit at its lower end.
-This is something to be proud of, as the YAML specification is much more complex than JSON.
+This is something to be proud of, as the YAML specification is much more complex than JSON: [23449 vs 1969 words](https://www.arp242.net/yaml-config.html#its-pretty-complex).

 ### Performance reading JSON